lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 Jupyter notebooks are a great way for interactive computing in a web browser.
-They allow working with data cleaning and transformation, numerical simulation, statistical modelling, data visualization and machine learning.
+They allow working with data cleaning and transformation, numerical simulation, statistical modeling, data visualization and machine learning.

 On ZIH system a [JupyterHub](../access/jupyterhub.md) is available, which can be used to run a Jupyter notebook on an HPC node, as well using a GPU when needed.